freedomofpress/securedrop-docs/docs/admin/installation/install.rst

 list of supported languages to display using the codes shown in parentheses.

-.. note:: With a *Source Interface* displayed in French (for example), sources
+.. note:: With a *Source Interface* displayed in French (for example), *Sources*
-          submitting documents are likely to expect a journalist fluent in French to be available to read the documents and follow up in that language.
+          submitting documents are likely to expect a *Journalist* fluent in French to be available to read the documents and follow up in that language.

-OSSEC Alerts Public Key
+OSSEC alerts public key
 -----------------------

 Before proceeding, you will need to copy the *OSSEC Alert Public Key* public key to